 “It begins with women…who carry on traditions, and help one another to heal from addictions, homelessness and so on.”

 1: Indigenous Evenings or Mornings in the Drop-In: Drumming, beading and dream-catcher making are offered during a weekly evening or morning at the WISH Drop-In Centre, open to all WISH participants.

-2: Individualised Support: The Aboriginal Health & Safety Project Coordinator, who is an Indigenous woman, offers culturally-safe support for a diversity of Indigenous participants.
+2: Individualised Support: The Aboriginal Health & Safety Program Coordinator, an Indigenous woman, offers culturally-safe support for a diversity of Indigenous participants.
 She builds trust with Indigenous women who have experienced trauma related to colonization, the residential school system, the foster care system, and systemic discrimination in addition to the violence they face on the streets.
 Women can connect with her at the WISH Drop-In Centre or make an appointment outside of these times.

-3: Aboriginal Culture & Creativity Program: 8-10 women meet twice weekly, for six months, to engage in hands-on traditional art activities, learn cultural practices and participate in health and wellness themed workshops.
+3: Aboriginal Culture & Creativity: 8-10 women meet twice weekly, for six months, to engage in hands-on traditional art activities, learn cultural practices and participate in health and wellness themed workshops.
 Women in this program also go on culturally-relevant outings to places such as Vancouver Public Library, the Museum of Anthropology and Kla-How-Ya Village.
 Once a month, the group participates in street outreach, assembling and distributing goody bags to their sisters on the streets, and encouraging others to learn more about the Aboriginal Health & Safety Program.